 The ethos of protest is rooted in conflict, not conflict resolution – resistance, even nonviolent resistance, is an act of war intended to change a political reality.
 Protest rhetoric is more about preaching to the choir than it is about changing hearts and minds.
 The one-voice-no-debate approach is a zero-sum game that pits protesters against their environment, and to an extent, against anyone who is not protesting.
 This charged atmosphere often leads to violence that proves counterproductive to protest goals.
 For example, Antifa protestors and their embrace of violence tend to undermine their aims of fighting against fascism.
 This light being shone on the (mis)actions of the extreme left lessens the focus on or impact of the extreme right, and widens national discord, as was shown after Charlottesville.

-Bottom Lines: While protests can do much to direct attention toward issues, attention is not necessarily all that is required to affect change.
-Do you believe in change?
-How do you think we should bring it about?
+The Bottom Line: While protests can do much to direct attention toward controversial issues, attention is not necessarily all that is required to effect change.
+Do you believe that protests lead to change?